storybook-eol/storybook-addon-options/README.md

 The Options addon can be used to set configure the Storybook UI.
 This addon works with both [React Storybook](https://github.com/kadirahq/react-storybook) and [React Native Storybook](https://github.com/kadirahq/react-native-storybook).

+---

+**This repo has been deprecated because it's now included in https://github.com/storybooks/storybook**

+---

 ![](docs/screenshot.png)

 ## Getting Started